By Dr. Paul Jerard, E-RYT 500, YACEP and Marie Jerard, E-RYT 500, YACEP

 Imagine this as clearly as possible; feel the wind beneath your wings and the sun on your back.
 After envisioning this complete freedom, return to reality, but keep in mind that if needed, that place of rest and escape is still there.
 Setting a timer to release yourself into the visualization entirely is helpful for guided meditations without worrying about taking more time than planned.

 Five-Minute Meditation While Walking

-A five-minute walk can become a rich meditation experience, if practiced in a mindful way.
-Practice total body awareness during the physical activity, and it instantly becomes a meditation.
+Once you master this technique, your sessions will expand.
+A five-minute walk can become a rich meditation experience if practiced mindfully.
+Practice total body awareness during physical activity, and it instantly becomes a meditation.

 Five-Minute Mindfulness Meditation

 Taking a five-minute tea break may be used as a mini-meditation, and many people do this without even realizing it.
-Take a drink, hold it in both hands, and give the utmost attention to the contents of the cup.
+Take a drink, hold it in both hands, and pay attention to the cup’s contents.
 Note all the scents and the way the fluid looks.

 Inhale deeply and savor the sensation.
 Then, take a sip, tasting all the flavors of the liquid, both subtle and prominent.
-During this time, do not label, just observe.
-Most of us have witnessed someone performing this accidental meditation or have done it ourselves on many different occasions.
+During this time, do not label or observe.
+Most of us have witnessed someone performing this accidental meditation or done it ourselves on many occasions.

-At the heart of meditation is focused attention and awareness.
+At the heart of meditation are focused attention and awareness.
 Anything we turn our full attention to may be considered a method of meditating.
-Worry less about categorizing “things” and focus more on being mindful, whenever possible.
-Whether you have 5 minutes or 50 minutes for mindful meditating, it will make a great difference in everyday living.
+Worry less about categorizing “things” and focus more on being mindful whenever possible.
+Whether you have 5 or 50 minutes for mindful meditation, it will significantly impact everyday living.

 © Copyright – Aura Wellness Center – Publications Division